Tsunami warning issued after major 7.6 magnitude earthquake strikes off Japanese coast

 Waves as high as three metres (10 feet) could hit Japan's northeastern coast after the tremor struck offshore on Monday.

-Further alerts have been issued to Aomori and Iwate prefectures.
+Further alerts were issued to Aomori and Iwate prefectures.

-Tsunami advisory warnings have been issued across other Pacific stretches of Hokkaido, Miyagi and Fukushima prefectures.
+Tsunami advisory warnings had been issued across other Pacific stretches of Hokkaido, Miyagi and Fukushima prefectures.

 The epicentre of the quake was 80km (50 miles) off the coast of Aomori prefecture, at a depth of 50km (30 miles), the JMA added.